 If you own a home with a septic tank it’s important to understand how everything works.
 You can actually extend the lifecycle of your septic tank by taking the proper care and precautions with your system.
 This includes scheduling routine septic pumping services, cutting down on the water consumption in the home, and using the right chemicals in your drains.
 You can also help your septic system by being able to spot red flags.
 This means learning about the different components of your septic system and understanding when something isn’t working correctly.
 A septic tank baffle is part of the tank’s inlet and outlet on the pipe.
-The baffles are found inside the tank on either side of the pipes inlet and outlet.
-The function of the septic tank baffle is to help with the flow of the wastewater.
+The baffles are found inside the tank on either side of the inlet and outlet of the pipe.
+The function of the septic tank baffle is to help with the flow of wastewater.
 The baffles will dispense the water down into the bottom of the septic tank.
 This keeps the water from exiting too quickly and causing problems.
-During a septic inspection or pumping you should make sure the baffles are checked out.
+During a septic inspection or pumping, you should make sure the baffles are checked out.
 They will want to look for any type of rust or deterioration.
 You can save thousands of dollars by replacing your baffles with pipe tees instead of replacing your entire septic tank.
 The best way to help increase the lifecycle of your septic tank is by reducing the amount of pressure you put onto the tank.
 This can easily be done by cutting down on the amount of water that is used inside the home.